Chapter 5. Git Grandmastery

 Want to migrate a project to Git?
 If it's managed with one of the more well-known systems, then chances are someone has already written a script to export the whole history to Git.

-Otherwise, take a look at git fast-import.
-This command takes text input in a specific format and creates Git history from scratch.
-Typically a script is cobbled together and run once to feed this command, migrating the project in a single shot.
+Otherwise, look up git fast-import, which reads text input in a specific format to create Git history from scratch.
+Typically a script using this command is hastily cobbled together and run once, migrating the project in a single shot.

 As an example, paste the following listing into temporary file, such as /tmp/history: